Logius-standaarden/fsc-core/draft-fsc-core-00-architecture.md

 ![Providing a Service](diagrams/seq-providing-a-service.svg "Providing a Service")

+1. The Peer creates a Contract with a Service Publication Grant which contains the details of the Service.
+2. The Peer adds its own accept signature to the Contract.
+3. The Peer sends the Contract and accept signature to the Directory.
+4. The Directory adds its own accept signature.
+5. The Directory sends the accept signature to the Peer.

 ## Create an authorization to connect to a Service

 A connection can only be established if the Peer connecting to the Service has a valid Contract containing a [ServiceConnectionGrant](#service_connection_grant) with the Peer providing the Service.